How to Prove Loss of Consortium in a Car Accident Claim

 Unlike other types of car accident claims, loss of consortium is brought by a close family member of the accident victim (a spouse, parent, or child).
 Although most loss of consortium cases involve a spouse of the injured party, they can also apply to a relationship between parents and children in some cases.

-Loss of consortium (also called "loss of affection" and "loss of companionship") refers to the deprivation of the benefits of married life or parenting, such as the ability to show affection, after an accident or injury.
+Loss of consortium refers to the deprivation of the benefits of married life or parenting, such as the ability to show affection after an accident or injury.
 The injured party must have sustained serious injuries or died as the result of a car accident.
-If the injured party can no longer provide the same love, affection, companionship, parenting, care, or sexual relationship, his or her spouse, child, or parent can recover damages for the loss of consortium.
+If the injured party can no longer provide the same love, affection, or companionship, the injury victim's spouse, child, or parent can recover damages for the loss of consortium.

 Loss of consortium is a form of noneconomic damages (also called general damages), which refers to intangible damages that are difficult to calculate in monetary values.
 There's no clear rule for calculating noneconomic damages.
 However, if the spouse of a car accident victim is claiming loss of consortium, the court will likely consider the following factors:

 - Whether the marriage involved a stable, loving relationship

 - How much care and companionship the spouse received

 Here's a sample scenario: While Adam was driving home from work, he was hit by a truck.
 Bob was driving the truck, and the accident was caused by Bob's carelessness.
 As a result, Adam fractured his spine.
 Adam and Carol are newlyweds, and they were planning to have multiple children.
 Adam and Carol's sexual relationship and their plan to have kids have been affected by the accident.